jsxc/consistent-color-generation/README.md

 var color = getRGB('Foobar', 'blue');
 ```

-You can also adjust the luminance:
+You can also adjust the saturation and lightness:
 ```
-var color = getRGB('Foobar', undefined, 0.5);
+var color = getRGB('Foobar', undefined, 80, 30);
 ```

 ## Development
-Install all dependencies with `npm install --dev` and run `npm test` before every commit.
+Install all dependencies with `yarn install` and run `yarn test` before every commit.